 The first step is to give the salmon a quick sear, which presents a crust on the outside and preserves a slightly pinkish center.
-Making caramel sauce can sometimes be daunting, but this sauce is done in just 2 minutes, in the same pan you sear the fish – it can’t be easier.
+Making caramel sauce can sometimes be tricky, but this sauce is made in just 2 minutes, in the same pan you sear the fish – so don’t be intimidated.
+It’s a simple deliciousness without much fuss and makes a good weeknight meal in no time.

 1/4 cup granulated sugar